PShadowClone/LModular/README.md

 ### Introduction
-L-modular library gives you the ability to divide your system into multiple packages, each package has its own routes, controllers, resources, models , middlewares, configs, and migrations so, your system will become more clearly in addition to re-using the common generated packages such as (user , admin etc. ) in another projects
+L-modular library gives you the ability to divide your system into multiple packages, each package has its own required classes so, your system will become more clearly in addition to simplify the re-using of the common generated packages such as (user , admin etc. ) in another projects

 ### Installation